 Bargaining may be a way of dealing with the pain in manageable steps; I will take one sack of clothes to the charity shop but I must keep the shoes (in case he/she needs them when they walk back into your life).
-Depression is a chance to take back into yourself the valuable experiences you had through your relationship so that inner emptiness is not total and the sense of abandonment can be worked through.
-There is an urgent need to work through feelings of guilt that may underlie depression and it can be a point at which some people may become stuck in their grieving process if the relationship contained elements of ambivalence.
-The tasks are making peace with the person in their absence and regaining a valued sense of self by holding onto the benefits of their influence and memory, as they were to us within ourselves.
+Depression is a chance to take back into yourself the valuable experiences which you had through your relationship so that inner emptiness is not total, and the sense of abandonment can be worked through.
+There is an urgent need to work through feelings of guilt that may underlie depression, and it can be a point at which some people may become stuck in their grieving process, especially if the relationship contained elements of ambivalence.
+The tasks are making peace with the person in their absence, and regaining a valued sense of self, by holding onto the benefits of their influence and memory, as they were to us within ourselves.
 This way we can enlarge our sense of self by being changed by what we have learnt from them, rather than find that we are unprotected or diminished.

 After a year, when she is able to work again, she has found some acceptance of a new reality when she says, "I know why we try to keep the dead alive: we try to keep them alive to keep them with us.
 I also know that if we are to live ourselves, there comes a point at which we must relinquish the dead, let them go, keep them dead".